 We recommend that right-handed people configure their mouse to click with the left button, action-click with the right button, and meta-click with the clickable scroll wheel, if one is available.
-If you don't have a clickable scroll wheel, then you can get the Morphic halo by holding down the alt or option key while clicking.
-If you are using a Macintosh without a second mouse button, you can simulate one by holding down the $\Re$ key while clicking the mouse.
+If you are using a Macintosh without a second mouse button, you can simulate one by holding down the # key while clicking the mouse.
 However, if you are going to be using Pharo at all often, we recommend investing in a mouse with at least two buttons.

 You can configure your mouse to work the way you want by using the preferences of your operating system and mouse driver.
 Pharo has some preferences for customising the mouse and the meta keys on your keyboard.
-In the preference browser (System ... $\triangleright$ Preferences ... $\triangleright$ Preference Browser...), the keyboard category contains an option swapControlAndAltKeys that switches the action-click and meta-click functions.
+In the preference browser (System ... > Preferences ... > Preference Browser...), the keyboard category contains an option swapControlAndAltKeys that switches the action-click and meta-click functions.
 There are also options to duplicate the various command keys.